vmilitaru/eVenture-server/README.md

 ![eVenture-organiser-view-of-a-specific-event](https://user-images.githubusercontent.com/70764326/106626276-7003bb00-656f-11eb-82c1-384ef7443abe.png)

- If you want to see the backend code of this application head to this [repository](https://github.com/vmilitaru/eVenture-server.git).
+ If you want to see the frontend code of this application head to this [repository](https://github.com/vmilitaru/eVenture-client.git).

 ## Live Project